WinVector/replyr/extras/WhyPatches.md

 #### Introduction

-One of the big selling points of the [`R`](https://cran.r-project.org) package [`dplyr`](https://CRAN.R-project.org/package=dplyr) is it lets you use the same grammar to work with data from a variety of data sources:
+One of the big selling points of the [`R`](https://cran.r-project.org) package [`dplyr`](https://CRAN.R-project.org/package=dplyr) is it lets you use the a grammar of data manipulation to work with data from a variety of data sources:

 -   local `data.frame`s.
 -   Databases (`SQLite`, `PostgreSQL`, `MySQL`, and more).
 -   [`Spark`](http://spark.apache.org) (via [`SparklyR`](https://CRAN.R-project.org/package=sparklyr)).

-This yields the *expectation* that the same code can be used on these multiple data sources.
+This yields the *expectation* that the same code will have similar results on these multiple data sources.
 This in fact not quite the case.
-One has the weaker circumstance that while some `dplyr` code will often work with each of these data sources, sometimes no one piece of code will work on all data sources simultaneously.
+One has the weaker circumstance that while some `dplyr` code will often work with each of these data sources.

-That is we may have to adapt our `dplyr` workflows to the data source.
-The [`replyr` package](https://CRAN.R-project.org/package=replyr) attempts to make it possible to write code that will run correctly on a variety of data sources.
+That is one may have to adapt or patch a `dplyr` workflows to the particular data source you are working with.
+The [`replyr` package](https://CRAN.R-project.org/package=replyr) includes a collection of patches that attempt to make it possible to write code that will run correctly on a variety of data sources.
 Our current emphasis is running correctly on [`RPostgreSQL`](https://CRAN.R-project.org/package=RPostgreSQL) and [`Sparklyr`](https://CRAN.R-project.org/package=sparklyr) as this adds significant medium data and big data capabilities to [`R`](https://cran.r-project.org).

 #### Example